louisrli/naperg/server/script/README.md

   above them?
 * What can you do to get in the habit of writing such comments?

+Check any TODOs in the `typeDefs/` folder carefully.

 ## Step 3.
 Write the script.
 There instructions here will be brief, because there is a substantial amount of pseudocode inside `script/puller.ts`.
 Please read the pseudocode carefully.